TesseractCat/ginny-lover/readme.md

 Double tap left thumb makes the next character uppercase.

+Enable "Sound" in `config.json` to play a sound whenever char mode is toggled.
+This requires `ffplay`.

 ## Dependencies

 Note you have to build the latest version of robotjs yourself, see https://github.com/octalmage/robotjs/issues/530.